glennj/exercism-cli-fish-wrapper/README.md

 * `syllabus`
     - create a `_concepts` directory for a track, linking the Concept name to the exercise's README.
+* `by-exercise`
+    - create a `_by_exercise` directory mapping exercises you've completed to the tracks you've completed them in.

 ### commands related to your activity on exercism